Therapy for Anxiety— Sacramento, San Francisco, Bay Area, Austin

 Anxiety and Parental Modeling

 Another takeaway from my clinical experience is that anxiety is often learned in childhood, but the skills for relaxation or happiness are not.
-So when someone arrives to adulthood with a lot of anxiety but no skills or practices to counteract that, it can lead to feeling terrible and being emotionally reactive.
+So when someone arrives to adulthood with a lot of anxiety but no skills or practices to counteract that, it can lead to feeling dysregulated and being emotionally reactive.
 For instance, a parent may have modeled worrying a lot and engaging in dysfunctional behaviors because of worry (using substances, hoarding, distancing, etc.) but rarely do I hear about parents modeling how to deliberately relax and unwind, express contentment, cultivate pleasure, etc. In many situations, parents were simply not in the position to focus on their relaxation or happiness because they were focused on survival.
 While it’s important to acknowledge what they went through, it’s equally important to recognize that you may not have to live in survival mode as they did.

 Anxiety Therapy: Treatment